In this guide, we explain:

 Magnesium plays a key role in determining how much vitamin D our bodies can make.
 It’s suggested that people whose magnesium intake is high are less likely to have a vitamin D deficiency than people whose magnesium levels are low.

-It’s also claimed that magnesium supplementation increases vitamin D levels in people who are deficient in the vitamin, but causes a reduction in people whose intake is high.
+It’s also claimed that taking magnesium supplements increases vitamin D levels in people who are deficient in the vitamin, but causes a reduction in people whose intake is high.
 Too much vitamin D can increase calcium levels, which in turn can lead to certain health complications.

 Do you need magnesium to absorb vitamin D?